 Galway is a magical place to be when it comes to experiencing nature.
-There are loads of ways to discover it in, hiking is just one of them.
+There are loads of ways to explore all that is on offer and walking is one of the best!

 1. Portumna Forest Park

-In this magnificent park, there are several different walks to do.
-One of our favourites is the Rinmaher Walking Trail.
-It’s about 10 km, mainly on a single track trail.
-There are great views along the lakeshore near Rinmaher Point and it covers most of the park.
+In this magnificent park, there are several different walks to choose from.
+One of our top choices is the Rinmaher Walking Trail.
+It’s about 10km, mainly on a single track trail.
+There are great views of Lough Derg near Rinmaher Point and it covers most of the park.

 View this post on Instagram